Caffeine and Type 1 Diabetes

 (Adrenaline also tells your heart to beat faster and improves your muscles’ ability to contract.)

-For some people, a cup of coffee in the morning may cause no spike at all, but if you consume 2 or 3 cups, you surpass your body’s tolerance for caffeine and see a stubborn and steep rise in your BG.
+For some people, a cup of coffee in the morning may cause no spike at all, but if you consume two or three cups, you surpass your body’s tolerance for caffeine and see a stubborn and steep rise in your BG.
 Another variable might be when you drink caffeine.
 Your body may tolerate it find in the morning, but a single cup of coffee in the afternoon sends your BG soaring.
 Take good notes to pinpoint how your body reacts to caffeine.

 It might not be the caffeine spiking your BG